What is Payroll? Your Guide to Wages, Taxes, and Benefits

 • Paid leave: Some states and localities, such as New York City, require certain types of leave to be accrued and paid for employees.
 This includes leave for an employee when they’re sick, or for the employee to take care of a sick family member.
 It also covers maternity leave and leave for an employee to support a family member who is on active military duty.

 On a pay period by pay period basis, this might not amount to actual cash coming out of your business’s accounts.
 But you need to accrue these types of leave in your payroll system so that when your employees need them these funds are available.
-In New York, employees are eligible for up to 10 weeks of paid leave, and New York City employees can earn more than 40 hours of paid sick leave per year.
+In New York State, employees are eligible for up to 10 weeks of paid leave, and New York City employees can earn more than 40 hours of paid sick leave per year.

 • Health insurance: Per the Affordable Care Act, health insurance is required to be paid for by all businesses with 50 or more employees.
 Businesses of this size need to either use a private HMO or purchase insurance on one of the state healthcare marketplaces.